Apple Studio Display release date, price, specs and features

 The Studio Display features a 5K Retina display that measures in at 27 inches diagonally and packs a sleek all-screen design with narrow borders and a refined aluminum enclosure that somewhat echoes the look of the 24-inch iMac (2021).

-Price-wise, the Studio Display is much more affordable than the existing Pro Display XDR monitor, although it's still within the four-digit figure.
-You can order the Studio Display now for $1,599 and it will become widely available on March 18.
+The Apple Studio display has a release date of March 18, but you can pre-order the display now.
+Price-wise, the Studio Display is much more affordable than the existing Pro Display XDR monitor, but at $1,599 it's not cheap.

+If you want the nano-texture glass, which further reduces glare, you'll pay $1,899.

 The Studio Display comes with a built-in stand that lets you tilt the display up to 30 degrees.
-And if you want more ergonomic adjustments, you can opt for the tilt-and-height-adjustable option, which also features a counterbalancing arm.
+And if you want more ergonomic adjustments, you can opt for the tilt-and-height-adjustable stand, which also features a counterbalancing arm.
+That option is $400.

 The device is also equipped with True Tone technology, meaning the display will automatically adjust to your environment's lighting conditions.
 The Studio Display can be finished with an anti-reflective coating, which should provide a more comfortable viewing experience.

-You'll also have the option to get the Studio Display with the nano-texture glass, a technology that was first implemented on the existing Pro Display XDR.
-The nano-texture glass is designed to scatter light in order to reduce glare and improve the overall image quality.

-Curiously, the device also sports the same A13 Bionic chip that is seen in the iPhone 11 lineup, which provides the Studio Display with impressive audio and camera capabilities.
+Curiously, the Apple Studio display sports the same A13 Bionic chip that is seen in the iPhone 11 lineup, which provides the Studio Display with impressive audio and camera capabilities.

 The Studio Display is the first Mac device to feature the Center Stage feature that is currently present in Apple's iPad models.
 The monitor is also equipped with a 12 megapixel Ultra Wide front camera, which is the same system that is seen in iPads.